techmyth/techmyth.github.io/content/posts/homelab-vsphere-doc-with-vdoc.en.md

 PS C:\Users\Administrator>
 ```

 Before using the modules it is required to first establish the connection to the vCenter server or ESXi.
-To achieve this task we use the command **“Connect-VIServer”**.
+To achieve this task we use the command `Connect-VIServer`.

 ```text
 PS C:\Users\Administrator> Connect-VIServer -Server 192.168.5.2 -Username administrator@vsphere.local -Password XXXXXX